-The church of St. Giles and All Saints is the parish church for Orsett and part of the United Benefice of Orsett, Bulphan and Horndon on the Hill.
+The church of St. Giles and All Saints is the parish church for Orsett and part of the Parish of Horndon, Orsett and Bulphan.

 For details of services click here.